 WHAT'S NEW ON AILR

-The deadline is Friday, January 30, to enter the American Indian Law Review has begun accepting entries for its 2014-2015 national writing competition.
+The deadline is Friday, January 30, to enter the American Indian Law Review 2014-2015 national writing competition.
 See the Writing Competition page for deadlines and other details.

 The American Indian Law Review is dedicated to publishing scholarly work in the field of federal Indian law and issues affecting indigenous peoples.
 The editorial board consists of law students, not licensed attorneys, and cannot provide legal advice.
 For assistance with legal issues please contact your local legal aid society.